 Practical Drawbacks That Add Cost

-- Finding a parking bay during peak times
+- Finding a bay — peak times can mean searching multiple lots.

-For frequent travellers, airport parking quickly becomes a recurring operational cost.
+For frequent travellers, airport parking quickly becomes a recurring operational cost rather than a convenience.

-Taxis and rideshares offer door-to-door convenience, but they introduce pricing variability.
+Taxis and rideshares offer direct pickup and drop-off, but they bring hidden variability.

 Official Taxi Fares From SYD